-It feeds during the day, both on the ground and in the trees, liking to lie in tree hollows, and amphibians, reptiles, birds and fish and insects, and will scavenge carcasses.
+It feeds during the day, both on the ground and in the trees, preferring to lie in tree hollows, and feeding on amphibians, reptiles, birds, fish and insects, and scavenging on carcasses.
 Gestation is 65-72 days for a litter of 1-4 kittens.

 Asian Black Bear